 Laptops

-MacBook Pro 14 M5 Pro UK: £2,199, now with 1TB standard — what changed for creators
+MacBook Pro 14 M5 Pro UK: £2,199, now with 1TB SSD as standard

-MacBook Pro 14 — MacBook Pro 14 M5 Pro UK: £2,199, now with 1TB standard — what changed for creators
+MacBook Pro 14 M5 Pro UK: £2,199, now with 1TB SSD as standard

-For once, the most interesting line on an Apple spec sheet isn’t the chip — it’s the storage.
+For once, the most interesting line on an Apple spec sheet isn’t the chip, it’s the storage.
 When Apple introduced the M5 Pro and M5 Max MacBook Pro on 3 March 2026, the 14-inch M5 Pro quietly doubled its starting SSD to 1TB.
 The base price held at £2,199.
 That single swap reframes the whole machine for the people Apple actually built it for, and it’s the change I keep coming back to.

 Let me deal with the calendar first, because it’s tidy.
 Pre-orders opened in the UK on 4 March 2026, with deliveries and in-store stock from 11 March.
-If you’re reading this trying to work out whether to wait, you’re not waiting for anything — it’s on shelves now.
+If you’re reading this trying to work out whether to wait, you’re not waiting for anything: it’s on shelves now.

 What £2,199 actually buys you (MacBook Pro 14)